-Some people smoke pot and enjoy a calming high.
+Some people smoke cannabis and enjoy a calming high.
 Others smoke without getting high at all.
 Some smoke without getting a calming high, and instead experience an anxiety trip.

 So, what influences the outcome of your experience?